ConlynPattison/Hearth/README.md

 -   [x] Users are shown a status for their connection to the `channel` server
 -   [ ] Arguments in the socket server are validated - [JOI](https://www.npmjs.com/package/joi)
+-   [ ] Implement an emoji-selecting tool that is similar to Zoom's chat method

 ## Technologies Used